 The gig at the Cinemark was the Black Stallion movie premier.
 The Marketing Committee at AHA was encouraging local clubs to have a presence at their local theater.
 Of course, I thought that sounded like a fine idea!
 Right up until I had to get up really, really early on a chilly Christmas morning to go and set up a meet and greet.

-But we did and we loved every minute!
+But we did it and we loved every minute!
 And so did Dee.
-She had a full hay bag all day, but if there was anyone at all that wanted to see her, she wouldn’t leave them.
+She had a full hay bag all day, but if there was anyone at all that wanted to see her, she would ignore that hay and hang out with her fans.
 And mind you, there were NO “treats”.
 Anyone that knows me, knows that I DO NOT hand feed my horses.
 If someone wants to give them an apple or carrot I have a small bucket for that.
 That day there was no bucket of carrots or apples or horse cookies!
-Not surprisingly, my horses are known for being extremely well mannered and do not view humans as snack dispensing machines.
 When we “treat” our horses, it’s the same way they show affection or camaraderie to each other….scratching.
 Preferably wither scratching.
 But Dee’s favorite was having her jaw scratched.

 Actually, I’m not 100 % sure that the jaw was her favorite scratching spot, but her signature move was to stretch out her neck to a new admirer and turn her head completely sideways (yes, like a flounder) in order to encourage the more timid to give it a go.
 I honestly think that she realized that some humans might find even her 14.2 hand self a little too large and she wouldn’t crowd them.
 She’s just work that head twist like crazy until they succumbed to her silly antics and, truly, there was no one that could resist her!!